 IT professionals across experience levels make a higher average salary than the average across all jobs.

-Computer and information technology (IT) professionals in the UK make an average base salary of 拢44,812 across sectors [].
-That鈥檚 significantly more than the average salary for all occupations.
+Computer and information technology (IT) professionals in the UK make an estimated median total pay of 拢40,382 across sectors [].
+That figure includes base salary and additional pay, which may represent profit-sharing, commissions, bonuses, or other compensation, and is significantly more than the average salary for all occupations.

 Keep in mind that many factors can influence your salary, including your level of experience, skill set, the cost of living of your location, your education level, and what qualifications you have.